Spicy Thai chicken wings rocking the flavours of sweet chilli sauce, lemongrass, fish sauce, basil & dried mint then baked in the oven.

 - Flip the chicken and turn up the oven to 200ºC or 400ºF and cook for another 30 minutes.

-- Mix all of the ingredients for the hot sauce in a pan and reduce by half over a medium-high heat.
-This should tale around 15 minutes.
+- Mix all of the ingredients for the hot sauce in a 15cm or 6" saucepan and reduce by half over a medium-high heat.
+This should take around 15 minutes.

 - Place the chicken in a large bowl and pour over the sauce and stir with a spoon to coat.